RafaelVidaurre/angular-permission/README.md

 ------
 - **$stateChangePermissionAccepted**: This event is broadcasted when one of the permissions has been accepted and the state changes successfully.

-- **$stateChangePermissionDenied**: This event is broadcasted when there is no suitable permission found and the state stays the same, or is changed based on the `redirectTo` option.
+- **$stateChangePermissionDenied**: This event is broadcasted when the access to the target state is not granted (no permissions found on the `only` array or at least one permission found on the `except` array).
+This is when the state stays the same or is changed based on the `redirectTo` option.

 TODOS:
 -----